 Any form of investment has a certain level of risk associated with it.
 Real estate investing, like any other speculative undertaking, entails a number of risks.
-Among these risks, some risks can be systematically estimated and avoided whereas some are not within as investor’s control.
+Among these risks, some risks can be systematically estimated and avoided whereas some are not within investor’s control.
 For example, investors can avoid the risk of losing all their money in a single investment by diversifying.
 However, risks associated with demographics and unexpected events are beyond the control of any investor.
 In any case, it’s smart to recognize the level of risk that an investor is comfortable taking and also find ways to manage the said risk, to benefit more from their investments.

-Risk Management and its objectives
+Real Estate Risk Management and its objectives

-Risk Management is a method of determining the various risks associated with an investment and then finding ways and methods to cope up with them.
+Real estate risk management is a method of determining the various risks associated with an investment and then finding ways and methods to cope up with them.
 It is a very important course as any large and small issues can take a toll on your investment economically.
 Risk management helps in mitigating the risk based on the financial objectives of the investor.

 The three main objectives of the risk management plan are to avoid, control and transfer risk.
 Risk avoidance simply means ignoring those activities that are too risky and risk control entails the process of having an efficient plan to minimize the potential risk of investing.
 The process of transferring risk can be explained as the process of shifting the risk to a third party, for example, insurance.